bdcht/amoco/doc/arch.rst

 Supported CPU architectures are implemented in this package as subpackages and all use the :mod:`arch.core` generic classes.
-The interface to a CPU used by :ref:`system <system>` classes is generally provided by a ``cpu_XXX.py`` module in the CPU subpackage.
+The interface to a CPU used by :ref:`system <system>` classes is generally provided by a ``cpu_XXX.py`` module in the architecture's subpackage.

-This module shall:
+This CPU module shall:

 - provide the CPU *environment* (registers and other internals)
+- provide an instruction class based on :class:`arch.core.instruction`
 - provide an instance of :class:`core.disassembler` class, which requires to:

   - define the :class:`@ispec` of every instruction for the generic decoder,